zakwilson/hubzilla-core/.homeinstall/README.md

 ### Install Debian Linux on the Mini-PC

-Download the stable Debian 9 at https://www.debian.org/
+Download the stable Debian at https://www.debian.org/
 (Debian 8 is no longer supported.)

-Create bootable USB drive with Debian on it.
-You could use
+Create bootable USB drive with Debian on it.You could use

 - unetbootin, https://en.wikipedia.org/wiki/UNetbootin
 - or simply the linux command "dd"